 Accessibility to the Recoverable Items folder

-Q. The recoverable Items folder can be accessed by the user or only by Exchange administer?
+Q. The Recoverable Items folder can be accessed by the user or only by Exchange administer?

-The Exchange administrator can access (view) all of different folders that described as – Recoverable Items folder.
+The Exchange administrator can access (view) all of the different folders that described as – Recoverable Items folder.

 The Recoverable Items folder is hidden from the standard user view.

-The only exception to this rule, is a specific folder that includes in the Recoverable Items folder “set” named – Deletion folder.
+The only exception to this rule is a specific folder that includes in the Recoverable Items folder “set” named – Deletion folder.